Emphasis Mine In Bible Verses

 So the "we" that were "predestined according to His purpose" simply shows that the disciples and apostles not the general population were foreordained by God to play a pivotal role in the spreading of the Gospel.

+Is God The Ultimate Gambler?
 Here is what I find truly bizarre.
-If, as Open Theists believe, God cannot know the future and what decisions and choices men will make, we are forced to the conclusion that He takes risks.
-Which would mean that when Jesus chose the disciples to spread the message of the kingdom, He had absolutely NO idea whether any of these men would actually fulfill the responsibility of the task entrusted to them, or whether you would find them down at 'Ye Old Jerusalem Pub" during happy hour.
+If, as open theists believe, God cannot know the future and what decisions and choices men will make, we are forced to the conclusion that He takes risks.
+As an illustration, when Jesus chose the disciples to spread the message of the kingdom, He had absolutely NO idea whether any of these men would actually fulfill the responsibility of the task entrusted to them or whether you would find them down at 'Ye Old Jerusalem Pub" during happy hour.

 In which case, His death on the cross would have been a complete waste of time.